Welding

 This course is designed to introduce the student to applied metal fabrication techniques, including measuring, cutting, forming, shaping, fitting, shrinking, stretching and finishing.
 A variety of metal forming equipment will be introduced.
 Fabricated projects will include custom metal forming for automotive, manufacturing, and/or industrial applications.
 MIG, TIG and Arc welding techniques will be applied.
 The students will have the opportunity to work on group as well as individual projects.

 This course is a study of structural steel and welding use in building construction.
 Building types, grades of materials, assembly methods, blueprint reading and other subjects will be studied.
-The course is intended for inspectors, project supervisors and construction workers.
+The course is intended for construction managers, inspectors, project supervisors and construction workers.
 The course will also help prepare students for related industry certifications.

 This course offers students who are volunteers (unpaid) an opportunity to obtain work experience related to their field of study.
 Students are accepted as a result of consultation with a designate faculty member in the discipline and the acceptance of an approved work proposal.
+This is an unpaid occupational work experience course, where 1 unit of credit is earned for each 60 hours of unpaid internship.
+A maximum of 4 units can be completed in a semester, and no more than 16 units can be earned in total.

 This course offers students who are employed in the field an opportunity to expand their work experience related to their field of study.
 Students are accepted as a result of consultation with a designated faculty member in the discipline and the acceptance of an approved work proposal.
+This is a paid occupational work experience course, where 1 unit of credit is earned for each 75 hours of paid internship.
+A maximum of 4 units can be completed in a semester, and no more than 16 units can be earned in total.